IBCDBS/medchecker/INSTALL.md

 ###Grunt Build:

-To build a “debuggable” version of Medchecker’s javascript code (not concatenated or minified), run the following command:
+To build a “debuggable” version of MedChecker’s javascript code (not concatenated or minified), run the following command:

 ```
 grunt build